 Online sales - a small but fast-growing part of the luxury world estimated to have made up around 8 percent of business globally last year - are also particularly buoyant in China.

 Millennials, or consumers aged between 20 and 35, may not be the wealthiest targets for luxury brands, but many young Chinese are often unafraid to spend their earnings on premium goods, sometimes bankrolled by parents or grandparents.

 "There is a new generation coming, young Chinese are very willing to spend their money in fashion and luxury goods," Levato added.

 NOT ALL WINNERS

 The backdrop in some other regions was also improving, Bain said.
 In the United States, a weaker dollar is making purchases more attractive for foreigners, and tourist spending is on the up in cities like New York and Miami.

 Local U.S. consumers are also contributing to the turnaround, Bain said, though often choosing to shop online, meaning department stores were still struggling to benefit.

-Bain's Levato said that while growth in the luxury goods industry worldwide was healthy - fuelled by volumes rather than price increases - some firms were benefiting more than others.
+Bain's Levato said that while growth in the luxury goods industry worldwide was healthy - fueled by volumes rather than price increases - some firms were benefiting more than others.

 "Not all the brands are winning," she said.

-Fashion labels have been ploughing into streetwear like sneakers as they fight it out to capture a younger clientele; others have switched designers or expanded their social media marketing to catch buyers' attention.
+Fashion labels have been plowing into streetwear like sneakers as they fight it out to capture a younger clientele; others have switched designers or expanded their social media marketing to catch buyers' attention.